mmatouschek/philosophie-mitschrift/semester_2/self_and_other/pq4r_self_and_other.md

 * What are the problems for the narrative self?
 Does it explain/include for-me-ness?
 * What are the problems for the minimal self?
 * Would a materialist be an self-realist, self-antirealist or either?
+* What does Strawsons model of a thin self try to solve?
+Diachronicity?
+How?
 -----
 ## The Experiential Self